READFake/READFake_Dataset/README.md

 The **READFake** dataset contains the 4272 annotated **CSH segmentation masks** for 2136 facial images (two eyes per facial image).
 In addition, 1779 images (83.30%) are labeled as indoor, and 357 images (16.70%) are labeled as outdoor.
 Furthermore it contains different LL classes (1414 mid images (66.20%), 438 low images (20.50%), and 284 high images (13.30%)).

+## Dataset Download:

+We have released the **READFake** dataset, including facial RGB images, the Body Specular Highlight (BSH) region annotation, the Corneal Specular Highlights (CSH) region annotation, the CSH images, and the The Image Annotation.

+### Download links: